robertgerardb/DSI_group_project_hurricane_impact/README.md

 # Extracting the Impact on Real Estate Sale Prices Following a Hurricane
-This project represents a collaboration between General Assembly DSI10-BOS and New Light Technologies.
+This project represents a pro bono academic collaboration between General Assembly DSI10-BOS and New Light Technologies.
 ```
 ├── DSI_group_project_hurricane_impact
     ├── visuals